Manufacturing

 Top tasks transforming:

-• Exception management (human judgment for tradeoffs)
+• Exception management (human judgment for tradeoffs when AI-generated plans hit constraints)

 Maintenance Technician